Same-sex marriage in Iceland

-Same-sex marriage in Iceland has been legal since 27 June 2010.
-A bill providing for a gender-neutral marriage definition was passed by the Althing on 11 June 2010.
-No members of Parliament voted against the bill, and public opinion polls suggested that the bill was very popular.
-Iceland became the ninth country in the world to legalize same-sex marriage.
+Same-sex marriage has been legal in Iceland since 27 June 2010.
+A bill providing for a gender-neutral marriage definition was passed 49–0 by the Althing on 11 June 2010.
+No members of Parliament voted against the bill, and polling suggested that it was very popular among Icelanders.
+Iceland was the third Nordic country, after Norway and Sweden, the seventh in Europe, and the ninth in the world to legalize same-sex marriage.

-Iceland has become a popular marriage destination for same-sex couples and was listed in the "Top 10 Gay Wedding Destinations" by Lonely Planet in 2014.
+Iceland has become a popular marriage destination for same-sex couples and was listed as number eight in the "Top 10 Gay Wedding Destinations" by Lonely Planet in 2014.

 Registered partnerships

+Legislative action

 Registered partnerships (staðfest samvist, [ˈstaːðfɛst ˈsamvɪst]) for same-sex couples were introduced in Iceland in 1996.
 The law was adopted by the Althing on 4 June by a vote of 44–1 and entered into force on 27 June 1996.
 This legislation was repealed with the passing of the gender-neutral marriage law in 2010.
 The legislation granted the same range of protections, responsibilities and benefits as marriage, and was only applicable to same-sex couples.
 All parties in the Althing were in favour of the law.
-Iceland became the fourth country in the world to establish registered partnerships for same-sex couples, following Denmark, Norway and Sweden.
+Iceland was the fourth country in the world to establish registered partnerships for same-sex couples, after Denmark, Norway and Sweden.

-On 8 May 2000, the Icelandic Parliament approved amendments to the registered partnership law in a vote of 49–1.
-Foreigners could enter into a registered partnership if they had been residing in Iceland for at least two years.
+On 8 May 2000, the Icelandic Parliament approved amendments to the registered partnership law with a vote of 49–1, allowing foreigners to enter into registered partnerships if they had been residing in Iceland for at least two years.
 Another amendment allowed for a person in a registered partnership to adopt the biological child of his or her partner, unless the child was adopted from a foreign country.
-Iceland became the second country in the world, after Denmark, to grant same-sex couples some adoption rights.
-On 2 June 2006, Parliament voted for legislation granting same-sex couples the same rights as heterosexuals in adoption, parenting and assisted insemination treatment.
+Iceland was the second country in the world, after Denmark, to grant same-sex couples some adoption rights.
+On 2 June 2006, Parliament voted for legislation granting same-sex couples the same rights as heterosexuals in adoption, parenting and access to assisted insemination treatment.
 No member of Parliament voted against the proposal and the law came into effect on 27 June 2006.
-Another amendment to the partnership law which took effect on 27 June 2008 allowed the Church of Iceland and other religious groups to bless same-sex registered partnerships.
+Another amendment to the partnership law, which took effect on 27 June 2008, allowed the Church of Iceland and other religious groups to bless same-sex registered partnerships.

 Notable Icelandic individuals joined in a registered partnership included former Prime Minister Jóhanna Sigurðardóttir and her partner Jónína Leósdóttir.
 On 27 June 2010, they had their registered partnership converted into a recognized marriage.